 The resort offers only villas on the lagoon non of which come with a pool.
 Being relatively compact you feel as if you are visiting a friend in the Pacific.
 There is a sense of French socialism – all rooms are the same and the Concierge treats all guests equally.

 Of all the luxury resorts in Bora Bora the Thalasso is good value for money and makes the most of its lagoon location.
 After all, you came to Bora Bora to be in the water.
 Lastly, it also features the most sophisticated and over the top spa of all of them.
+Check out my video of the property and Bora Bora below.

 Unique features: The Thalasso does make an effort to be eco-friendly and has designed a cooling system that uses sea water to power the AC saving energy in such an isolated part of the world.
-The Deep Ocean Spa has been names the best in the Pacific.
+The Deep Ocean Spa has been named the best in the Pacific.
 The resort’s location is the best: shallow lagoon, crystalline safe waters and boat traffic away from the beach.
 The daily ray feeding on the beach is a plus.

 Villas are spacious and with plenty of luxury details.
 Given the high-end character of the resort, and in comparison with the other luxury properties, the starting rates at USD900 per night with breakfast in a random week in September were decent (relatively speaking).
 As it is the closest to mainland it is also the fastest and easiest to access town from, handy if you plan to venture into the island for dinner.